 PA Healthy Transitions Partnership

-One in four persons are affected by mental illness.
+One in four persons is affected by mental illness.
 In 2011, more than 1,700 individuals in Pennsylvania lost their lives due to suicide, the 10th leading cause of death nationally.
-A needs assessment has displayed a distinguished gap present between child serving systems and adult serving systems, discounting transition age youth.
+A needs assessment has displayed a distinguished gap present between child-serving systems and adult serving systems, discounting transition age youth.
 On top of that, for youth and young adults with mental health concerns who are transitioning in their lives, it is especially difficult to reach recovery and wellness.
 Community engagement increases the likelihood that community members will support efforts and provide resources.
 Community engagement is challenging, but an effective tool in reaching the desired behavioral outcomes.
 Research has shown that identification and intervention early in the onset of mental health illness can inhibit cognitive decline.
 Additionally, this quick identification and intervention can support a much richer quality of life for the individual in need.
 Knowing this, it is vital that individuals get the help that they need during the prodromal stages of psychosis.

 Having recognized the unique needs of youth and young adults transitioning into adulthood, and observing the gap that exists in serving those individuals, the Office of Mental Health and Substance Abuse Services (OMHSAS) applied for a federal grant that would support planning and implementation of services and resource development to address the gap in serving these young adults.
 In October of 2014, Pennsylvania was awarded the Pennsylvania Healthy Transitions Partnership.
 The purpose of the Pennsylvania Healthy Transitions Partnership is to develop a coordinated and comprehensive approach to the provision of services and supports to address serious mental health conditions, co-occurring disorders, and risks for developing serious mental health conditions among youth 16 – 25 years old.
 The communities will focus on three distinct populations.

-- 16-25 year olds at risk of developing a serious mental health condition
+- 16-25-year-olds at risk of developing a serious mental health condition

-- 16-25 year olds who have already been identified as experiencing a serious mental health condition
+- 16-25-year-olds who have already been identified as experiencing a serious mental health condition

 - The community at large (general public)

 Over the 5 years of the grant, over 660 individuals with mental health conditions will be served.
-The target population will be a diverse group including youth with multi system involvement and those who identify as Lesbian, Gay, Bisexual and Transgender.
+The target population will be a diverse group including youth with multisystem involvement and those who identify as Lesbian, Gay, Bisexual, and Transgender.
 Targeted outreach will focus on underserved populations and those who are below the poverty level.
 Clinically, these individuals may have characteristics of depression, major mood disorders, attention deficit disorder and oppositional defiant disorder.